Bobobo-bo-Bo-bobo/pkidb/README.md

 # Migration from `python-pkidb`
 ## Encrypted private keys
-Due to the inability of Golang to handle encryptes private SSL keys in PEM format (see [crypto/tls: needs a convenience function for reading encrypted keys](https://github.com/golang/go/issues/6722)) all encrypted private keys (for the CA and/or CRL signing) must be converted the PKCS8 format, encrypted with PKCS5 v2 algorithm and stored in the DER format.
+Due to the inability of Golang to handle encrypted private SSL keys in PEM format (see [crypto/tls: needs a convenience function for reading encrypted keys](https://github.com/golang/go/issues/6722)) all encrypted private keys (for the CA and/or CRL signing) must be converted the PKCS8 format, encrypted with PKCS5 v2 algorithm and stored in the DER format.
 This can be done by using `openssl pksc8` e.g.:

 `openssl pkcs8 -topk8 -in ca_private.key -out ca_private.der -outform DER`

-:heavy_exclamation_mark: <u>**Be very careful when using copy&paste to pass in the password, because `openssl` may use the linebreak in the password of the PKCS8 file**</u> :heavy_exclamation_mark:
+:heavy_exclamation_mark: <u>**Be very careful when using copy&paste to pass in the password, because `openssl` may use the line break in the password of the PKCS8 file**</u> :heavy_exclamation_mark:

 ## Value of `version` in the database
 Contrary to the Python implementation, Go starts the SSL version at 1 instead of 0.
 The database backend stores the version as it was used by Python.
 To update the version values in the database by running: